facebookarchive/rocks-strata/README.md

 go build
 ```

 This is a wrapper that adds new commands to the MongoDB shell.
-Checkout out `./mongoq --help`.
+Check out `./mongoq --help`.

 To use this, you need to mount part of S3 as a read-only file system in user space.
 Set up a FUSE implementation such as yas3fs: https://github.com/danilop/yas3fs.